Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Proofs of Main Results

-in which $\Gamma_2^{(k)} \geq 1$ ensures that the constraint is satisfied, since we solved for Eq.~\eqref{eqn:phi_11_le_1} and found the conditions on $\alpha^{(k)}$ and $\Gamma_1^{(k)}$ to do so.
+in which $\Gamma_2^{(k)} \geq 1$ ensures that the constraint is satisfied, since we solved for Eq.~\ref{eqn:phi_11_le_1} and found the conditions on $\alpha^{(k)}$, $\Gamma_0^{(k)}$ and $\Gamma_1^{(k)}$ to do so.
 Hence, for the bounds defined in Lemma \ref{lemma:optimization}, we get

 and there are no changes to the upper bounds of $\phi_{21}^{(k)}$, $\phi_{22}^{(k)}$ and $\psi_2^{(k)}$, which were defined in Lemma \ref{lemma:consensus}.
-Note that matrix $\mathbf{\Phi}^{(k)}$ and vector $\mathbf{\Psi}^{(k)}$ in Eq.~\eqref{eqn:recursive_ineqs} were used as upper bounds, therefore we can always replace their values with new upper bounds for them.
+Note that matrix $\mathbf{\Phi}^{(k)}$ and vector $\mathbf{\Psi}^{(k)}$ in Eq.~\ref{eqn:recursive_ineqs} were used as upper bounds, therefore we can always replace their values with new upper bounds for them.
+Furthermore, note that in $\psi_1^{(k)}$, the term $d_{\min}^{(k)}$ was intentionally not interchanged with its lower bound.
 Consequently, with this new value for $\phi_{11}^{(k)}$, we continue as

 Finally, we check the next conditions on $\phi_{22}^{(k)}$ defined in Lemma~\ref{lemma:consensus}, i.e., $0 < \phi_{22}^{(k)} \le 1$.
 Note that for $\phi_{11}^{(k)}$, $\phi_{12}^{(k)}$ and $\phi_{21}^{(k)}$ the lower bound is $0$, but for $\phi_{22}^{(k)}$ it is $\frac{1 + \tilde{\rho}^{(k)}}2$.
 Therefore, the lower-bound condition of $\phi_{22}^{(k)} > 0$ is already met.
 For the upper-bound condition $\phi_{22}^{(k)} \le 1$, noting that we have $\frac{3 + \tilde{\rho}^{(k)}}4 < 1$, we can write $\phi_{22}^{(k)} \le \frac{3 + \tilde{\rho}^{(k)}}4$ to enforce this constraint.
 We have